major/rhel7stig-sphinx/doc/source/medium.rst

 Check the value of the "default send_redirects" variables with the following command:

-# grep  'net.ipv4.conf.default.send_redirects' /etc/sysctl.conf
+# /sbin/sysctl -a | grep 'net.ipv4.conf.default.send_redirects'

-net.ipv4.conf.default.send_redirects=0
+net.ipv4.conf.default.send_redirects = 0

 If the returned line does not have a value of "0", or a line is not returned, this is a finding.